percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/login_UI.md

 ## (Optional) Change root password from UO

+??? info "(optional) Change root password from UO?"

     1. Start the virtual machine in GUI mode.

     2. Log in with the default superuser credentials:

         - Username: `root`

         - Password: `percona`

     3. Follow the prompts to change the password.

 ## (Optional) Set up SSH from UI/CLI